chandanab12/AWS-Cloud-Inst./Developer Fundamentals-1/README.md

 ## Loops

-Loops are instructions that repeat for as lomg as a condition is met.
+Loops are instructions that repeat for as long as a condition is met.
 Python has for loops and while loops.

 - for loops